griefertroll101/Yaml-model-files-for-LMS/README.md

 %Model% = Name of the model e.g qwen3.5-35b-a3b
 ````

-If the company or model is not there then create the folder and name it appropriately e.g. qwen3.5-35b-a3b No capitals so that you can do the install all without issue
+If the company or model is not there then create the folder and name it appropriately e.g. qwen3.5-35b-a3b No capitals so that you can do the install all without issue.

-Make sure that the file is under the correct company and model
+Make sure that the file is under the correct company and model.

 ## If you need to add models not included
 To add a model not in these: Open the yaml put what is below this under base and fill it out (Go to top of file for ease of locating base):